xy-liao/o-nakala-core/docs/GETTING_STARTED.md

 ## What is NAKALA?

-NAKALA is France's research data repository, providing persistent identifiers, professional metadata standards, and long-term preservation for academic research.
+NAKALA is a French research data repository operated by Huma-Num, providing persistent identifiers, professional metadata standards, and long-term preservation for academic research.
 O-Nakala Core makes NAKALA accessible through simple command-line tools and Python integration.

 ## Prerequisites (5 minutes)